 Feel free to contact me, and I will be more than happy to answer all of your questions.

 Dear IELTS aspirant!
 Join me for the most popular IELTS prep course.
-Since 2010, dozens of successful students have realised their dreams every year.
+Since 2010, hundreds of successful students have realised their dreams every year.
 Join today for success!